NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 ## Create a Training Set

-It is machine learning practice to partition dataset for analysis into Training and Test sets.
-The purpose of doing this is to be able to test the accuracy of your model before feeding in new data.

-The training set is usually 60 - 70% of the entire dataset while the test set is about 30 - 40%.
+Both training and test data sets come from the original dataset.
+A training set is usually 60 - 70% of the entire dataset while the test set is about 30 - 40%.

-The createDataPartition() function that comes with the the caret package can be used to split the data.
+The createDataPartition() function can be used to split the data.
 This function is used like so:

 Suppose `myData` is the name of a dataset and I want to predict `class`, which is an attribute in the dataset `myData`.
 We create a data partition where `y = class`.
 In this formula, we type the `class` variable as `myData$class`, using a `$` between the name of the data set and the variable name we want.
 This is standard R notation for referring to a variable in a dataset.
 ```{r}